- REVIEW

 - Where possible, avoid use of explicit

-are incorrect and work only by vendor-choice accident: the standard does NOT equate such a declaration toIEEE REAL*4
+KINDs: I/O API data is "default"INTEGER,REAL,DOUBLE PRECISION, and you may cause obscure, hard-to-diagnose bugs.
+Moreover, explicit usages such asREAL(KIND=4) FOOare incorrect and work only by vendor-choice accident: the standard does NOT equate such a declaration toIEEE REAL*4or other 4-byte real.

 - New codes should